 Jesus tells disciples, in the “Community of God” caring for the least is caring for him, “Whatever you did for one of the least of mine, you did for me.”
-Opponents of Jesus will not care for the least and therefore will not care for Christ Jesus nor Christs throughout history, “When did we see you hungry or thirsty or a stranger or naked or ill or in prison, and not minister to your needs?”
+Opponents of Jesus who support the kingdom of Caesar will not care for the least and therefore will not care for Christ Jesus nor Christs throughout history, “When did we see you hungry or thirsty or a stranger or naked or ill or in prison, and not minister to your needs?”

-Self-titled Christians and liberal reformers both chastise peacemakers for leaving U.S. Empire’s politics to non-believers.
+Liberals may chastise peacemakers for leaving U.S. Empire’s politics to non-believers.
 Precisely.
 The U.S. Empire is the politics of nonbelievers.
-It is rulers and supporters who will always coerce our reform of the kingdom of Caesar so that we will never radically replace it with the Community of God, or at least democracy.
-Liberals assert those who detract from their reforms are judging the glass half empty instead of seeing it half full.
-But in reality, the glass is sitting next to us, topside on a slave ship.
-We keep repairing and servicing the ship, making the round trip, and congratulating ourselves for pulling a slave or two topside to join us for a drink.
-At the same time there is an entire ocean of care that is the Community of God we could all be swimming in.
-We know how to swim.
+It is rulers and supporters will always coerce our reform of the kingdom of Caesar so that we will not create Jesus’ radical Community of God.
+Liberals may chastise us to ‘not allow the perfect to be the enemy of the good.’
+We should not judge their reforms as the glass half empty and instead see the glass half full.
+But in reality, the glass is sitting next to us, on a table, in the King’s palace.
+We keep repairing and servicing the palace, congratulating ourselves for lessening the work load of the staff so they can join us now and then for a drink.
+At the same time there is an entire world of care beyond the palace not governed by any kings.
+We know how to care for people.
 We’ve known for 2,000 years.
-Get off the slave ship and get in the water.
+We need to end our work for the King and his palace and begin our care in Jesus’ Community of God.

 Prayer: Spirit, we share power with the least of us.